codatio/codat-docs/docs/lending/features/excel-download-overview.md

 3. Click the **Generate report** button next to the desired report to produce a new report.
 The **Last generated** field will be updated to the date and time you initiated the generation.
 It will keep this timestamp until the next time you generate the report.

 4. When the report successfully generates, the report name (which is also the file name) with the file size and latest timestamp will be available for download.
 Click the **Download** button to save the Excel report to your local machine.

+You can also generate and download the **data export** report by clicking the **Export data** button on any of the Lending screens of the Portal.

 ---